Kuree/kratos-runtime/docs/README.md

     ```
 - `breakpoint`
     ```SQL
-    CREATE TABLE IF NOT EXISTS 'breakpoint' ( 'id' INTEGER PRIMARY KEY NOT NULL , 'filename' TEXT NOT NULL , 'line_num' INTEGER NOT NULL );
+    CREATE TABLE IF NOT EXISTS 'breakpoint' ( 'id' INTEGER PRIMARY KEY NOT NULL , 'filename' TEXT NOT NULL , 'line_num' INTEGER NOT NULL , 'column_num' INTEGER NOT NULL );
     ```
 - `metadata`
     ```SQL